If You Invested $100 In Shiba Inu Coin And Dogecoin On Jan. 1, 2021, Here's How Much You'd Have Now | Benzinga

 If You Invested $100 In Shiba Inu Coin And Dogecoin On Jan.
 1, 2021, Here's How Much You'd Have Now

-Two of the most popular cryptocurrencies both center on the Shiba Inu dog and have gained loyal communities.
+Two of the most popular cryptocurrencies center on the Shiba Inu dog and have gained loyal communities.
 Both coins have also seen significant increases in their valuations in 2021.
 Here is a look at exactly how much Dogecoin (CRYPTO: DOGE) and Shiba Inu (CRYPTO: SHIB) are up year-to-date.

 What Happened: Dogecoin has been one of the most popular cryptocurrencies in 2021, creating a huge following and gaining support from several prominent people.